cropsinsilico/yggdrasil/docs/source/hackathon2018/transformation.rst

   flag, data_input = input.recv()

 Is where the model is receiving data from the input channel.
-It returns a flag indicating whether or not the receive was successfull and a tuple containing all of the received variables (in this case a single float).
+It returns a flag indicating whether or not the receive was successful and a tuple containing all of the received variables (in this case a single float).
 The flag will return False if the channel has been closed (usually if there is not any more input) or if there is an error.
 It can be used to break out